nextflow-io/website/content/blog/2014/using-docker-in-hpc-cluster.md

 To benchmark the impact of Docker on the pipeline performance a comparison was made running it with and without Docker.

 For this experiment 10 cluster nodes were used.
-The pipeline execution launches around 100 jobs.
-It was run 5 times by using the same dataset with and without Docker.
+The pipeline execution launches around 100 jobs, and it was run 5 times by using the same dataset with and without Docker.

 The average execution time without Docker was 28.6 minutes, while the average pipeline execution time, running each job in a Docker container, was 32.2 minutes.